 “If (insert name) is not living at the time of my demise, I give and devise to Senior Services, located in Winston-Salem, NC, the sum of $ _______ (or all or a percentage of the residue of my estate) to be used for its general support (or for the support of a specific fund or program).”

 Making Senior Services a Beneficiary of Your Retirement Plan

 You may name Senior Services as a beneficiary of your IRA or other qualified retirement benefits.
 Donors should consult with their tax advisor regarding the tax benefits of such gifts.

 Naming Senior Services as the beneficiary of a qualified retirement plan asset such as a 401(k), 403(b), IRA, Keogh or profit sharing pension plan will accomplish your desire to help the elderly in need while realizing significant tax savings.
 It can be costly to pass such assets on to your heirs because of heavy tax consequences.
 By naming Senior Services as a beneficiary of a retirement plan, you maintain complete control over this asset while living, but at your death, the plan passes to support the program and services of Senior Services free of both estate and income taxes.

 Making a charitable gift from your retirement plan is easy and should not cost you any attorney fees.
 Simply request a change of beneficiary form from your plan administrator.
-When you are done, please return the form to your plan administrator and notify Patricia Mead, vice president of development at 336-721-6908.
+When you are done, please return the form to your plan administrator and notify Leigh Anne Groves, chief development officer, at 336-721-6908.

 Senior Services has many other options for planned gifts.
-For more information, please call Patricia Mead, vice president of development, at 336-721-6908.
+For more information, please call Leigh Anne Groves, chief development officer, at 336-721-6908.